March 8, 1576 – Spanish explorer Diego García de Palacio first sighted the ruins of the ancient Mayan city of Copán.

 March 8, 1939 – Major League Baseball pitcher and author Jim Bouton was born in Newark, N.J.
 He would go on to play for the New York Yankees, the Seattle Pilots, the Houston Astros and the Atlanta Braves.
 He is arguably most famous for his classic baseball book, “Ball Four,” which was published in 1970.

-March 8, 1953 – Major League Baseball Hall of Fame left fielder and designated hitter Jim Rice was born in Anderson, S.C.
+March 8, 1953 – National Baseball Hall of Fame left fielder and designated hitter Jim Rice was born in Anderson, S.C.
 He would go on to play his entire career for the Boston Red Sox (1974-1989).
+He was inducted into the Hall of Fame in 2009.

 March 8, 1964 - A television version of Alabama author Borden Deal's story "For the Love of Willadean: A Taste of Melon" was broadcast as part of the “Walt Disney's Wonderful World of Color” series.